odea-project/qAlgorithms/report/report.md

 The presented test succeeded at identifying both kinds of errors proposed earlier.
-Bins that do not contain all points that they should were often separated so that one or more points that are not associated with any bin could be added to them without causing a further split.
+Bins that do not contain all the points that they should be often separated so that one or more points that are not associated with any bin could be added to them without causing a further split.
 Bins that do not conform to the tests